dberzano/dberzano.github.io/alice/debug/index.md

 By default, if you follow
 [the instructions](../install-aliroot/manual/#configure_and_build_aliroot),
-AliRoot is built in debug mode.
+AliRoot is built with debug symbols, but with optimization turned on.

 For building AliRoot for production (`-O3` optimization and no debug symbols, like on the Grid):